-I am a shy person otherwise but when I have to express myself for a cause, especially in the professional realms, I seldom hold myself back, this has been the most important factor in my ‘achievements’, my ability to express, to make myself heard.
-Something that I have acquired during my school days, Springdales, my school has played the most important part in molding me into an astute, articulate and expressive professional.
-I will be starting from the time when I had entered the professional arena and I was rather naïve, but one thing I had in abundance was belief.
+I am a shy person otherwise.
+But when I have to express myself for a cause, especially in the professional realms, I seldom hold myself back.
+This has been the most important factor in my ‘achievements’, my ability to express, to make myself heard.
+Something that I have acquired during my school days, Springdales.
+My school has played the most important part in molding me into an astute, articulate and expressive professional.
+I will be starting from the time when I had first entered the professional arena.
+I was rather naive, but I had one thing in abundance, belief.

-To my surprise, I was blossoming in the “sales and marketing department”, my ideas were considered and I was one of the few trainees who had the opportunity of attending a board meeting where key decisions about the upkeep and marketing collaterals are made.
+To my surprise, I was blossoming in the “sales and marketing department”.
+The authority considered my ideas and I was one of the few trainees who had the opportunity of attending a board meeting.
+One made the key decisions about the upkeep and marketing collaterals there.
 It was possible because of my mind’s marketing bent.
-In that board meeting, I was given the opportunity to address the board members and enlist my ideas for better efficiency of the banquet department.
+In that board meeting, I got the opportunity to address the board members and enlist my ideas for better efficiency of the banquet department.
 The banquets of the hotel were always facing heavy bookings and it had led to many failed staff allocations which led to higher costs.
-I had devised a method to curb this and at the same time maintaining low costs and provide impeccable service.
-My ideas were appreciated and adhered to for a few months until the new staff was hired and matters became stable.
+I had devised a method to curb this, at the same time maintaining low costs and provide impeccable service.
+They appreciated my ideas and adhered to for a few months until they hired new staff and matters became stable.

 I realized how difficult it just might be when one has to spend more than 72 hours straight at one’s workplace, sleeping, bathing, eating, you talk about it and I did it on the hotel premises.
 Such was the extent of Hyatt’s busy schedule.
-But being a trainee, I wanted to test myself, I had the option of taking my weekly off but I refused to because my immediate boss was there and it would have been rather cruel on my part to leave him there alone, so I stayed for 3 days at my workplace, working continuously with a few sleep breaks and this was mentioned in the appreciation certificate I received at the end of my training.
+But being a trainee, I wanted to test myself.
+I had the option of taking my weekly off but I didn’t because my immediate boss was there.
+It would have been rather cruel on my part to leave him there alone, so I stayed for 3 days at my workplace, working continuously with a few sleep breaks.
+They mentioned this in the appreciation certificate I received at the end of my training.
 A proud moment of valor and selfless duty, a memory to cherish.

-I started flipping over the store’s past customers and started finding a trend or a pattern in their buying behavior after going through their “know your customer”, I made calls to them and I had realized that the purchasing intent was still there but the location played a big part in the store’s downfall.
+I started flipping over the store’s past customers and started finding a pattern in their buying behavior.
+After going through their “know your customer”, I made calls to them.
+I realized that the purchasing intent was still there but the location played a big part in the store’s downfall.
 So, I started sending them emails about the exciting new products and lucrative offers that the company was giving to its loyal customers.
-I started paying them visits and demonstrated the product in their houses, as a result, the sales of the store climbed up again and the rumors about store getting shut calmed down as the sales came back on track.
-No special recognition was made for this but the numbers were there for all to see, in the coming few months the store touched a sales figure of 15 lakhs, something which seemed pretty distant not so long ago.
+I started paying them visits and demonstrated the product in their houses.
+As a result, the sales of the store climbed up again and the rumors about the store shutting down calmed down.
+No special recognition was made for this but the numbers were there for all to see.
+In the coming few months the store touched a sales figure of 15 lakhs, something which seemed pretty distant not so long ago.

-The last achievement I feel is worthy of mentioning came when I was working with a firm called “Onyx” a subsidiary of Appco Group Asia, I had just started working as a business associate and my spell in the company only lasted for a couple of months.
-But what I learned over there is priceless.
-I had already hit the ground running as a marketer but I was working in a controlled environment with state of the art facilities enough to pamper me.
+The last achievement I feel is worthy of mentioning came when I was working with a firm called “Onyx” a subsidiary of Appco Group Asia.
+I had just started working as a business associate.
+Although, I worked in the company only for a couple of months, what I learned over there is priceless.
+I had already hit the ground as a marketer but I was working in a controlled environment.
+It had state of the art facilities enough to pamper me.
 But when I worked with Appco I realized the pains a marketer has to go through to close deals, acquire prospects, and retain customers.

-These were a few achievements that I feel are rather extraordinary and worth sharing, I hope they put some inspiration in the minds of the readers.
+These were a few achievements that I feel are rather extraordinary and worth sharing.
+I hope they put some inspiration in the minds of the readers.